 "Images of Israel" is a six-part adult study program that empowers groups of Christians to have a robust experience in learning about Israel in its complexity, while bringing Christian theology and values into the conversation.

-As part of the New Paths: Christians Engaging Israel project, the heart of the project is engagement.
+The heart of the project is engagement.
 Participants work with texts, ideas, images, fellow learners, and leaders to explore Israel - as a state, as a people, as a nation, and as a land - and to clarify the commitment of Christians to work for justice and peace among Palestinians and Jews.

 Images of Israel: The Need